-- 42. This section was compiled by the lead country of the Evaluation Group based on comments received from the countries involved in the Evaluation Group.
-At their second meeting, the Parties are expected to discuss and comment on the scenarios put forward below and the related requirements. - 43.
+- 42. This section was compiled by the lead country of the Evaluation Group based on comments received from the countries involved in the Evaluation Group. - 43.
 The usefulness of the ENIMPAS database is based on two key factors.
 First, ENIMPAS as an Internet-based database was found to be a proper technical means of contribution to the implementation of the Espoo Convention.
 Second, the actual content, quantity and quality of the information in the ENIMPAS database were considered to be its main weaknesses.
 The management system with country data managers and one database manager does not seem to be effective in gathering all the relevant information into the database.
 So the prestige and the usefulness of the database were considered to be low. - 44.
-The following scenarios concentrate on the management and capacity on country-level issues, since the technical aspects of the ENIMPAS database are well established and relatively well managed and the suggested modifications apply to all the scenarios below.
+The following scenario concentrates on the management and capacity on country-level issues, since the technical aspects of the ENIMPAS database are well established and relatively well managed. - 45.
+The information gathering and provision are centralized and assigned to the database manager.
+He regularly requests information request from countries, collects this information for the database, and assists to integrate information into the database in terms of both content and (Internet-based) technology.
+The database concentrates on providing links to other EIA-relevant sites and serves as a meta-database.
+The database focuses on Espoo projects; training and legislation are of secondary importance.